iftialmin10/finance-app/design/ui/manage-profiles.md

 - If any transactions use the profile, deletion is blocked with an error message
 - The profile is removed from IndexedDB only after validation confirms no transactions use it
 - If all profiles are deleted, user will see empty state and can create a new profile
-- Delete operation requires API call to validate that no transactions reference the profile
+- Delete operation relies solely on the preview API; once it reports zero transactions, removal happens locally
 - Cannot delete the currently active profile (must switch to another profile first)
-- The API validates that no transactions contain the profile before allowing deletion
+- The preview API validates that no transactions contain the profile before allowing deletion